 Colorado State Targeted Response to the Opioid Crisis

 The Office of Behavioral Health (OBH) under the Colorado Department of Human Services received $7,869,651 per year for two years from the Substance Abuse Mental Health Services Administration (SAMHSA) through the State Targeted Response to the Opioid Crisis Grant.
 The funding began in April 2017.

-As the administrator of the grant, OBH will lead the initial roll-out of activities including convening advisory planning meetings, preparing requests for proposal, and creating public materials.
+As the administrator of the grant, OBH will led the initial roll-out of activities, including convening advisory planning meetings, preparing requests for proposal, and creating public materials.
 Below is a list of activities that are being funded through this grant:

 - Buprenorphine trainings for physicians and advanced practice providers in primary care and community behavioral health practices